“Why would I ever fear success?”

-If you feel that successful people get divorced and don’t have time for their children, but your family is highly important to you, you may end up holding yourself back from being successful due to those underlying beliefs.
+For example, if you feel that successful people get divorced and don’t have time for their children but your family is highly important to you, you may end up holding yourself back from being successful due to those underlying beliefs.

 Although the fear of success can come from many different potential avenues, there are generally a few specific ways that it develops.

 Experiences From When You’re Young